Lw-Cui/Resume/README.md

-# Resume
+# résumé

-There are my resume (including Chinese version & English version).
+There are my résumé (including Chinese version & English version).

 You could find more info about me in this account:)